Mathsteacher7/calculating/README.md

-# Playing with all kind of calculations
+# Playing with all kinds of calculations
 Starting with building a basic calculator, then try to make it more advanced